Skip to product information

 Tax included.

-EBOOK BUNDLE of Books 1, 2, 3, 4, 5, and 6 in the USA Today Bestselling cozy mystery series, Amish Cupcake Cozy Mysteries.
+EBOOK BUNDLE of Books 1, 2, 3, 4, 5, and 6 in the USA Today Bestselling series, Cupcake Cozy Mysteries.

-When her husband of thirty years runs off with a college student named Cherri, Jane Delight returns to Pennsylvania to work in her Amish sister's cupcake store.
+When her husband of thirty years runs off with a college student named Cherri, Jane Delight returns home to work in her twin sister's cupcake store.
 Having lost everything in the divorce, Jane now finds herself sharing an apartment with two feisty octogenarians and their quirky cat.
 Mr. Crumbles.

 But there is no time to despair.
 A man is murdered in the cupcake store, and now Jane and her sister, Rebecca, are the prime suspects.
 Enter brooding detective Damon McCloud, a Scot with a tragic past and a desire for justice.